Sainte-Hénédine: Economy

 Most of the residents in Sainte-Hénédine are farmers and mostly focused on dairy farming.
 A few homes line the main street of the town.

 Government

 Sainte-Hénédine forms part of the federal electoral district of Beauce and has been represented by Richard Lehoux of the Conservative Party since 2019.
 Provincially, Sainte-Hénédine is part of the Beauce-Nord electoral district and is represented by Luc Provençal of the Coalition Avenir Québec since 2018.

-The parish town council consists of 5 councilors and a mayor.
-As of 2013 the current town council consists of:
+The parish municipality council consists of 6 councilors and a mayor.
+As of 2025 the current town council consists of: